lucia15/k8-data-visualization/upwork-devs/README.md

 #### Usage
 (i)  On invite, got to the Runtime menu and select Run all, for an updated report.

-(ii) The last part of the report, has a filter section: To filter by person or repo, fill in the desired filter below.
+(ii) To filter, click on filter on top of the table to fiter for the required field accordingly.
+The last part of the report, has a multiple filter section: To filter by person or repo, fill in the desired filter below.
 For example.

 (If my person of intrest is baker371, filter = "baker371".
 Note, the filter can take in multiple inputs e.g